 FP325: Primary Care Sports Medicine Elective

 This is a four-week elective designed for upper-level students with a particular interest in caring for athletes and improving their evaluation and management of common musculoskeletal problems.
 Students must have completed their required clerkships in family medicine and orthopedics to be eligible.
 The student will spend 6-7 clinic sessions per week with a primary care sports medicine specialist focusing on the non-surgical management of sports and exercise related injuries.
 Emphasis will be placed on the diagnosis and treatment of common musculoskeletal problems including, advanced physical exam skills, interpretation of imaging, and hands-on procedural skills.
 The student will also spend one clinic session per week at Penn Family Care seeing a broad spectrum of primary care problems.
 There will be opportunities available for athletic event coverage based on the timing of the elective.
 Students will help teach the clerkship musculoskeletal workshop and will be responsible for a 20-minute presentation on a topic in primary care sports medicine.
 Two half-days per week will be reserved for project time and selected readings.

 FAM326: Community Medicine and Public Health Elective

 This experience will provide medical students with a diverse exposure to community medicine and public health in Philadelphia.
 The elective can be shaped to the individual interests of the student.
 There are two primary frameworks for the elective:

-- A two-four week exposure to public health venues; or
+1) a two-four week exposure to public health venues;